zjuluxi/BLD-Master/readme.md

 ## Notes

-+ Thanks for github copilot, without which a lazy boy like me may never write this readme.
++ Thanks to github copilot, without which a lazy boy like me may never write this readme.
 + Thank [Shuang Che](https://github.com/cs0x7f/min2phase) for the [min2phase algorithm](https://github.com/cs0x7f/min2phase) for solving 333 cube and [TPR-4x4x4-Solver](https://github.com/cs0x7f/TPR-4x4x4-Solver) for solving 444 cube.
 After years away from cubing, it seems that the [5x5x5 solver](https://github.com/cs0x7f/cube555) has come out, ~~but I will never ever write 5bf version of BLD-master, I hate it~~.

 ## License GPL-3.0